Gobidev/pfetch-rs/README.md

 |   Rust (v2.3.0)   | 2.2 ± 0.2  |   1.8    |   3.9    |

 _Note: This is with `pacman` and `flatpak` being the only installed package managers.
-Especially having `nix` installed will have a big impact on performance, as querying installed `nix` packages is very costly.
-If you want to skip slow package managers from being counted, you can set the `PF_FAST_PKG_COUNT` environment variable._
+For more info, see [Improving Performance](#imp_perf)._

+<a name="imp_perf"></a>

+### Improving Performance

+The by far slowest part of the `pfetch` execution time is counting the installed packages.
+For most package managers this is still very fast, but there are some (currently `nix` and `zypper`) that take ~500ms to report installed packages, which takes away all performance benefits of the Rust version.
+If you have one or more of these installed, you can skip counting them by setting the `PF_FAST_PKG_COUNT` environment variable.

 ## Configuration